Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-10-route53/hands-on-110/hands-on-110.md

 ### Description

-This template configures an a weighted routes in Route53.
+This template configures a weighted routes in Route53.
 Two A type records are configured for the same domain to two EC2 instances with weighting of 70% and 30%.

 Note that you can also manage multiple records such as weighted routes using `AWS::Route53::RecordSetGroup` for better organization.